- CV Detail -

 EDUCATION

 Growing up, I was inspired by art of the human figure.
 Father drew lifelike portraits.
 We had books about Renaissance sculptors and painters.
-Mother told me to copy the masters.
+Mother said copy the masters.
 In college, anatomy and figure studies anchored my sensibilities.

 With few exceptions, my professors were postmodernists, disinterested in figurative art.
-They said I would never understand abstract expressionism viewing it through a classical lens.
-While their meaning was clear, it sounded like an incompetence cover-up.
+One said I would never understand abstract expressionism viewing it through a classical lens, a nuanced argument at best.

-I wanted traditional skills, so I moved from school to school for their figure drawing and model sculpting classes, while studying metallurgy and contemporary foundry techniques.
-Narrowing the gap between intuitive art making and structured manufacturing, I experimented with ceramic shell used in precision investment casting.
+I wanted traditional skills, so I moved from school to school for their figure drawing and model sculpting classes, while studying metallurgy and modern foundry technique.
+Desperate to narrow the gap between intuitive art making and structured manufacturing, I experimented with ceramic shell for precision investment casting.

-Skipping traditional wax patterns, I dipped combustible assemblages directly into shell slurry and, after burnout, cast them in bronze.
-Abbreviating a complex industrial process permitted an ambitious sculpture series on consumerism, nuclear proliferation, animal rights, and industrial warfare.
+Skipping conventional wax patterns, I immersed combustible assemblages in shell slurry and after burnout, cast them in bronze.
+Abbreviating the ancient process allowed an ambitious sculpture series on consumerism, nuclear proliferation, animal rights, and industrial warfare.
 Functioning as social commentary, the pieces are visually narrative, allegorical vignettes.

 Direct cast assemblage led to another innovation.
-I designed a cold-process vacuum table for taking molds of found object compositions.
-Along with rapid plaster casting, I used the molds in conventional lost wax bronze casting and clay slip casting for ceramics.
-As conceptual art, the machine, the process, and the sculptures assimilate industrial design and manufacturing.
-Like my direct cast assemblages, they are visual narratives evoking a post-technological society.
+I developed a cold-process vacuum table for taking molds of found object compositions.
+Along with rapid plaster casting, I used the molds in lost wax bronze casting and clay slip casting for ceramics.
+Assimilating industrial design and manufacturing, the device and sculptures combined are conceptual art.
+Similar to my direct cast assemblages, they are visual narratives evoking a post-technological society.

-Innovating at a university studio on California's inspiring North Coast set the stage for decades of work in technical fine art and photography, and diverse applied arts.
-I'm revisiting earlier concepts in recent work, interpreting social, political, and environmental changes unimaginable in 1987.
+Innovating at colleges from Northern Virginia to California's North Coast set the stage for decades of work in fine art and diverse applied arts.
+I'm revisiting earlier concepts with twenty-first century design and fabrication methods, interpreting sociotechnological conditions unimaginable in 1980.

 SCHOOLS & INFLUENCES